Naagin 3 Spoiler: Naagin Bela Is Related To Naagraj Vikrant!

 Bela Is A Naagin & Is Vikrant’s Sister!

 Apparently, Bela is also a Naagin, but Vish is not aware of it!
 It is being said that Bela is planted into Sehgal family by someone close to the family!
-The twist is, Bela is naagraj Vikrant's sister, who was killed merciless and she is in the family to destroy them!
+The twist is, Bela is Naagraj Vikrant's sister, who was killed mercilessly and she is in the family to destroy them!

 Rubina Dilaik & Abhinav Shukla's Wedding Was A Dreamy Affair And These Pictures Are The Proof!